Find urgent care

 • Inform your healthcare provider about your travel plans.
 Depending on how long or how far you are traveling, you may want to establish temporary care with a provider at your destination.
 Your current provider can help you with this.
 Your obstetrician may also have specific recommendations based on your unique plan of care.

 • Avoid last-trimester travel with a history of complications.
 If you have a history of complications such as preeclampsia, pre-term labor, pre-term birth, or heavy bleeding, it is best to rest and stay close to the provider who knows you best.
-The Mayo Clinic also advises that traveling (especially flying) should be avoided.
+The American Pregnancy Association also advises that traveling (especially flying) should be avoided.
 They also note that in general, most airlines don’t allow pregnant women to fly after 36 weeks gestation.

 • Locate hospitals along your route and at your destination.
 If you need to seek medical care while traveling, knowing where the nearest hospitals are will save you time and additional stress.
 Make a list of hospitals along your routes and keep this with your other important documents during your travels.